 The basic concepts of immunology and its application to in human disease are studied.
 The principles of routine techniques for serological testing and the use of lab tests for diagnosis are presented.
-Prerequisites: MLT-111 for MLT majors; for Biotechnology majors: CHM 130.
+Prerequisites: MLT-111 Fundamentals of Lab Science.
 Pre- or Co-requisite: BIO-173 Human Anatomy & Physiology II with lab.